Personal and Social Education( including Relationships,Sex and Health Education)

 - To become confident, independent and responsible citizens who can contribute to the life of the school and community.

-- Clear and comprehensive scheme of work in line with the National Curriculum.
+- Clear and comprehensive scheme of work in line with the National Curriculum and latest statutory DfE guidance Sept 2020.

 - The PSE curriculum has three core learning themes: health and wellbeing, relationships and living in the wider world.
 It also incorporates the RSHE policy and the scheme of work identifies links to British Values, Cultural Capital, SMSC (Virtues to Live By) and schools Key skills into the curriculum.

-- Children have access to key knowledge, language and meanings to understand PSHE and to use across the curriculum.
+- Children have access to key knowledge, language and meanings to understand PSE and to use across the curriculum.

 - Wider Curriculum - All subjects make a link to PSE, BV, SMSC and the language is used consistently by all staff.